tristanlee85/supportportal/README.md

 **Features**:
  - Localized ability to enable/disable specific customizations.
 This functionality can be found under *Settings > Additional Customizations*
  - Ability to disable automatic error-reporting
+ - Ability to disable mouse wheel scrolling on Credits User field

 **Contributions:**